micmejia/bible-dump/NKJV/Numbers/Num 2.md

 And his army was numbered at fifty-seven thousand four hundred.

 ###### 9
-"All who were numbered according to their armies of the forces with Judah, one hundred and eighty-six thousand four hundred--these shall [^b]break camp first.
+"All who were numbered according to their armies of the forces with Judah, one hundred and eighty-six thousand four hundred--these shall break camp first.

 ###### 10
 "On the south side _shall be_ the standard of the forces with Reuben according to their armies, and the leader of the children of Reuben _shall be_ Elizur the son of Shedeur."